-Fighters for Freedom: William H. Johnson Picturing Justice is organized by the Smithsonian American Art Museum. with generous support from Art Bridges, Faye and Robert Davidson, and the Jacob and Gwendolyn Lawrence Foundation.
-The C. F. Foundation in Atlanta supports the museum’s traveling exhibition program Treasures to Go.
+Fighters for Freedom: William H. Johnson Picturing Justice is organized by the Smithsonian American Art Museum with generous support from Art Bridges, Faye and Robert Davidson, and the Jacob and Gwendolyn Lawrence Foundation.

-Presentation of this exhibition at the Gibbes is made possible with generous support from the Carolyn and Wayne Jones Charitable Trust; Blue Cross Blue Shield of South Carolina; Jane Smith Turner Foundation; and The Gibbes Women's Council.
+The presentation of this exhibition at the Gibbes is made possible through the generous support of the Wayne and Carolyn Jones Charitable Foundation, with additional support from Blue Cross Blue Shield of South Carolina, Jane Smith Turner Foundation, Gaylord and Dorothy Donnelley Foundation, South Carolina Arts Commission, and the Gibbes Women’s Council.